wavesplatform/docs.wavesplatform/docs/en/ride/variables/readme.md

 ## Laziness

-RIDE has the lazy variable initialization, so the value of the variable is calculated only at the first call to it.
+Ride has the lazy variable initialization, so the value of the variable is calculated only at the first call to it.

 ## Variables built into the script